iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

     Map.addLayer(ee.Terrain.hillshade(alos_dsm, 315), {}, 'ALOS DSM Hillshade');
     Map.addLayer(ee.Terrain.hillshade(srtm, 315), {}, 'SRTM Hillshade');

 The second argument to the function sets the azimuth to use when calculating the hillshade – here, I've set them all to be 315 degrees.
 If you run the code now, you should see this:

 .. image:: ../../../img/egm702/week3/hillshade.png
     :width: 600
     :align: center
     :alt: the hillshade of the SRTM loaded in the map panel

 The top layer will be the last one added to the Map; in this case, it's the SRTM hillshade.
 You can toggle between the different layers to see the differences – what do you notice about the different DEMs?
 Do they look the same, or are there significant differences?
 Some questions you might want to ponder:

 - Which DEM do you think was produced from the highest-resolution sensor?
+Why?
 - What surface(s) are represented by the different DEMs?
 Are they DTMs or DSMs?

 Next, uncomment the following lines (remove the ``/*`` from line 164 and the ``*/`` from line 174):